huggingface/blog/mask2former.md

 ## Image segmentation

 Image segmentation is the task of identifying different "segments" in an image, like people or cars.
 More technically, image segmentation is the task of grouping pixels with different semantics.
-Refer to the HuggingFace [task page](https://huggingface.co/tasks/image-segmentation) for a brief introduction.
+Refer to the Hugging Face [task page](https://huggingface.co/tasks/image-segmentation) for a brief introduction.

-Over the years, people have come up with different ways of performing image segmentation.
-They can largely be split into 3 subtasks, called instance, semantic and panoptic segmentation:
+Image segmentation can largely be split into 3 subtasks - instance, semantic and panoptic segmentation - with numerous methods and model architectures to perform each subtask.

 - **instance segmentation** is the task of identifying different "instances", like individual people, in an image.
 Instance segmentation is very similar to object detection, except that we'd like to output a set of binary segmentation masks, rather than bounding boxes, with corresponding class labels.
 Instances are oftentimes also called "objects" or "things".
 Note that individual instances may overlap.
-- **semantic segmentation** is the task of identifying different "semantic categories", like "person" or "sky" in an image.
+- **semantic segmentation** is the task of identifying different "semantic categories", like "person" or "sky" of each pixel in an image.
 Contrary to instance segmentation, no distinction is made between individual instances of a given semantic category; one just likes to come up with a mask for the "person" category, rather than for the individual people for example.
 Semantic categories which don't have individual instances, like "sky" or "grass", are oftentimes referred to as "stuff", to make the distinction with "things" (great names, huh?).
 Note that no overlap between semantic categories is possible, as each pixel belongs to one category.
 - **panoptic segmentation**, introduced in 2018 by [Kirillov et al.](https://arxiv.org/abs/1801.00868), aims to unify instance and semantic segmentation, by making models simply identify a set of "segments", each with a corresponding binary mask and class label.
 Segments can be both "things" or "stuff".
 Unlike in instance segmentation, no overlap between different segments is possible.

 Over the last years, researchers have come up with several architectures that were typically very tailored to either instance, semantic or panoptic segmentation.
-Instance and panoptic segmentation were typically solved by outputting a set of binary masks + corresponding labels (very similar to object detection, except that one outputs a binary mask instead of a bounding box per instance).
+Instance and panoptic segmentation were typically solved by outputting a set of binary masks + corresponding labels per object instance (very similar to object detection, except that one outputs a binary mask instead of a bounding box per instance).
 This is oftentimes called "binary mask classification".
 Semantic segmentation on the other hand was typically solved by making models output a single "segmentation map" with one label per pixel.
 Hence, semantic segmentation was treated as a "per-pixel classification" problem.
 An example of a popular semantic segmentation model which adopts this paradigm is [SegFormer](https://huggingface.co/docs/transformers/model_doc/segformer), on which we wrote an extensive blog post [here](https://huggingface.co/blog/fine-tune-segformer).

 ## Universal image segmentation